TritonDataCenter/dragnet/README.md

 queries much faster.

 To build indexes, the datasource must have an index-path property, which tells Dragnet where the index should be stored.
-So let's remove the datasource we added previously and re-add it with an index path.
-We'll also specify a time field, which Dragnet will use to build per-day indexes by default:
+We'll also need to specify a time field, which Dragnet will use to build per-day indexes by default:

-    $ dn datasource-remove my_logs
-    $ dn datasource-add my_logs --path=$PWD/tests/data/ \
+    $ dn datasource-update my_logs \
         --index-path=$PWD/my_index --time-field=time
     $ dn datasource-list -v
     DATASOURCE           LOCATION